ellysh/video-game-bots/InGameBots/process-memory-access.md

     return pTeb;
 }
 ```
-You can see that [`__readgsqword`](https://msdn.microsoft.com/en-us/library/htss0hyy.aspx) compiler intrinsic is used here to read qword of 64-bit size with "0x30" offset from GS segment register in case of x64 architecture.
-The [`__readfsdword`](https://msdn.microsoft.com/en-us/library/3887zk1s.aspx) intrinsic is used for reading double word of 32-bit size with "0x18" offset from FS segment register in case of x86 architecture.
+You can see that [`__readgsqword`](https://msdn.microsoft.com/en-us/library/htss0hyy.aspx) compiler intrinsic is used here to read a qword of 64-bit size with "0x30" offset from the GS segment register in case of x64 architecture.
+The [`__readfsdword`](https://msdn.microsoft.com/en-us/library/3887zk1s.aspx) intrinsic is used to read a double word of 32-bit size with "0x18" offset from the FS segment register in case of x86 architecture.
 This code is legal for both architectures and it can be used in your applications.

-There is a question, why a field of the TEB structure with segment's linear address have "0x18" offset for x86 architecture and this offset differs for x64 architecture. [**Protected processor mode**](https://en.wikipedia.org/wiki/Protected_mode) is used by most of modern OS.
+There is a question why a TEB segment should contain own linear address? [**Protected processor mode**](https://en.wikipedia.org/wiki/Protected_mode) is used by most of modern OS.
 Windows works in protected mode too.
-It means that [segments addressing](https://en.wikipedia.org/wiki/X86_memory_segmentation#Protected_mode) works via [**descriptor tables**](https://en.wikipedia.org/wiki/Global_Descriptor_Table) mechanism in our case.
-FS and GS registers contains a selector that defines the index of an entry inside a descriptor table.
+It means that [**segments addressing**](https://en.wikipedia.org/wiki/X86_memory_segmentation#Protected_mode) works via [**descriptor tables**](https://en.wikipedia.org/wiki/Global_Descriptor_Table) mechanism in our case.
+FS and GS registers actually contain a selector that defines the index of an entry inside the descriptor table.
 The descriptor table contains an actual base address of the TEB segment that matches to the specified index.
 This kind of request to descriptor table is performed by a segmentation unit of the CPU.
-Resulting address of segmentation unit calculations is kept inside a CPU, and neither user application nor OS cannot access it.
-It is possible to access entries of descriptor tables via [`GetThreadSelectorEntry `](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679363%28v=vs.85%29.aspx) and [`Wow64GetThreadSelectorEntry`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd709484%28v=vs.85%29.aspx) WinAPI functions.
-But this kind of reading operations lead to overhead.
-Overcome of the overhead is the probable reason why TEB segment contains own linear address.
-There is [an example](http://reverseengineering.stackexchange.com/questions/3139/how-can-i-find-the-thread-local-storage-tls-of-a-windows-process-thread) of usage `GetThreadSelectorEntry` function.
+Resulting address of a calculation performed by the segmentation unit is kept inside the CPU, and neither user application nor OS cannot access it.
+It is possible to access entries of the descriptor tables via [`GetThreadSelectorEntry `](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679363%28v=vs.85%29.aspx) and [`Wow64GetThreadSelectorEntry`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd709484%28v=vs.85%29.aspx) WinAPI functions.
+But this kind of memory reading operations leads to overhead.
+Overcome of the overhead is a probable reason, why TEB segment contains own linear address.
+There is [an example](http://reverseengineering.stackexchange.com/questions/3139/how-can-i-find-the-thread-local-storage-tls-of-a-windows-process-thread) of usage the `GetThreadSelectorEntry` function.

+There is another question, why a memory area with a TEB segment's linear address has the different offsets inside the TEB segment for x86 and x64 architectures?
 There is a definition of the `NT_TIB` structure that is used for interpretation [**NT subsystem**](https://en.wikipedia.org/wiki/Architecture_of_Windows_NT) independent part of the TEB segment:
 ```C++
 typedef struct _NT_TIB {
     struct _EXCEPTION_REGISTRATION_RECORD *ExceptionList;